PlasmaPy/PlasmaPy/docs/contributing/workflow.rst

       git checkout -b new-branch-name upstream main

    where ``new-branch-name`` is changed to the name of the new branch.
+   Here ``upstream`` is the name of the remote_ and ``main`` is the name of the original branch.

    .. tip::

-      Use descriptive branch names like ``refactor-particle-tests`` to make it easier to remember the purpose of each branch.
+      Use descriptive branch names like ``update-contribution-workflow``
+      to make it easier to remember the purpose of each branch.

 #.
 Connect your local branch to your fork_ of PlasmaPy on GitHub_ by
    running: